-High prevalence of renal disorders is a major factor driving the market growth globally.
-As per estimates of American Kidney Fund, kidney disorders was ninth leading cause of death in the U.S. Approximately 31 million of U.S. population suffers with Chronic Kidney Disease (CKD).
+The high prevalence of renal disorders is a major factor driving market growth globally.
+As per estimates of American Kidney Fund, kidney disorders was ninth leading cause of death in the U.S. Approximately 31 million U.S. population suffers from Chronic Kidney Disease (CKD).
 Moreover, according to the Global Burden of Disease (GBD) estimates, there were around 1.2 million deaths due to cardiovascular disorders in 2015, wherein cardiovascular disorders were stimulated by reduced glomerular filtration rate.
 This high prevalence has promoted the companies and health organizations to invest in the development of robust renal disorders measurement tools.

 Furthermore, in order to enhance the market growth, National Kidney Disease Education Program’s laboratory working group collaborated with the European Federation of Clinical Chemistry, Laboratory Medicine & International Federation of Clinical Chemistry and Laboratory Medicine (IFCC) to form the Creatinine Standardization Program.
 This initiative by government agencies resulted in the reduction of interlaboratory variation in creatinine assay calibration which in turn enhanced the accuracy of glomerular filtration rate estimation.
-Such initiatives assist healthcare professionals in detection and treatment of several renal diseases, thereby improving the patient outcomes.
+Such initiatives assist healthcare professionals in the detection and treatment of several renal diseases, thereby improving patient outcomes.

-However, shifting preferences of healthcare professionals towards novel techniques, that include the identification of renal dysfunction biomarkers, and lack of predictive value obtained by creatinine measurement techniques is expected to hamper the market growth.
+However, shifting preferences of healthcare professionals towards novel techniques, which include the identification of renal dysfunction biomarkers, and lack of predictive value obtained by creatinine measurement techniques is expected to hamper the market growth.

 Major players operating in the creatinine measurement industry include BioAssay Systems, Abcam plc, Arbor Assays, Thermo Fisher Scientific, Randox Laboratories Ltd., Sentinel CH.
 SpA, DiaSys Diagnostic Systems GmbH, MedTest Holdings, Inc. (Pointe Scientific, Inc.), Abbexa Ltd., and General Atomics, Inc. (Diazyme Laboratories, Inc.).
 These industrial players are engaged in the development of kits and reagents along with the introduction of novel techniques for successful creatinine detection.

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."